 Staff were clear about the importance of emotional support needed by patients when delivering care.
-They conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.
+They conveyed a good understanding of supporting more vulnerable members of society such as adults and children with a learning difficulty.
+For example, patients with learning difficulty were booked for longer appointments.